Want to encourage a culture of innovation? Read on!

-More often than not, it's simple shifts in awareness that create the most significant impact.
+More often than not, it's simple shifts in awareness that have the most significant impact.
 For example, I love the Women on Walls campaign which focuses on inclusion.

-What images of people are displayed on the walls in the reception area, along corridors and in meeting rooms of your organisation?
-Look around and I am sure you would agree there is an opportunity for all organisations to create their version of Women on Walls, especially those involved in science, technology and engineering.
+What images of people are displayed on the walls in the reception area, along corridors and in the meeting rooms of your organisation?
+Look around.
+Are diversity and inclusion represented?
+Is there an opportunity to make changes in your organisation?

 7. Promote collaboration and face to face interactions.